 Example 9

-A manufacturer purchases castings which will be a component part of the manufacturer’s product.
+A manufacturer purchases castings which will be a component part of the manufacturer's product.
 The castings are received on trucks in metal boxes on pallets.
 The pallets are unloaded by forklift and placed in racks in the receiving area of the warehouse.
 As they are needed, a pallet is removed from storage by a different forklift and moved to a cleaning process.
 A worker removes the castings from the box by hand, placing them in a wire basket that is attached to a counterweighted arm which allows the worker to lower the basket into a tank containing chemicals which remove dirt, grease, and similar contaminants.
-After dipping, the worker, who wears rubber gloves to protect her hands from the strong chemicals, places the castings on a conveyor which moves them to a grinding operation.
+After dipping, the worker, who wears rubber gloves for hand protection from the strong chemicals, places the castings on a conveyor which moves them to a grinding operation.

 Example 10